Tourism and Recreation Management

 Program Statement

-This cutting edge degree program is designed to provide students with a readiness and competency for employment in the worldwide tourism and recreation industry in such diverse settings as theme parks, tour operations, cultural and natural attractions, events and festivals, transportation industries like airlines and cruise lines, sports and entertainment venues, tourism promotion agencies, convention and meeting services, historic preservation districts, and retirement communities.
-Upon graduation, students may also pursue graduate studies.
+The Tourism and Recreation Management (TRM) degree program prepares students for management careers in the expanding field of tourism, event, and recreation.
+The program provides students with a readiness and competency for employment in the worldwide tourism and recreation industry in such diverse settings as theme parks, tour operations, cultural and natural attractions, events and festivals, transportation industries like airlines and cruise lines, sports, and entertainment venues, tourism promotion agencies, convention and meeting services, historic preservation districts, and retirement communities.

 Concentration Descriptions